radish-es/casebook-property/content/casebook/relationships/kosicki.md

 ---
-class: case
+type: case
 title: Kosicki v Toronto (City)
 short: Kosicki
-reporter: 2023 ONCA 450 (CanLII)
+reporter: 2025 SCC 28 (CanLII)
-year: 2023
+year: 2025
-facts: A private owner claims adverse possession of municipal parkland in Toronto.
+facts: A private owner claims adverse possession of municipal parkland in Toronto, raising the critical question of whether the municipality is immune from such claims in certain contexts.
 issue:
 held:
 public: true